CRISES IN THE CAPITALIST SYSTEM

 As a result, Britain declared war on Germany, and France followed on the same day, marking the official outbreak of World War II.

-EFFECTS OF THE SECOND WORLD WAR
+EFFECTS OF SECOND WORLD WAR

 GENERAL EFFECTS.